 Therefore, it shall be expected that each officers and crews of the vessel understands and knows the emergency procedures and signals in cases of the above-mentioned situations.
-Moreover, a drill checklists shall be properly accomplished by the Chief Mate every time a drill is conducted.
+Moreover, a drill checklist shall be properly accomplished by the Chief Mate every time a drill is conducted.
 Details of drill must also be recorded in the vessel’s logbook.

-The Master shall be the overall in-charge for the drill activities and shall designate the roles and responsibilities of each officers and crews of the vessel.
-He must ensure that each officers and crew are given opportunities to participate in the drills.
+The Master or Chief Mate shall be the overall in-charge for the drill activities and shall designate the roles and responsibilities of each vessel officers and crews.
+He must ensure that all officers and crew participates on the drills.

-Incident Reporting and Response (IRR)
+Incident Reporting and Response

 All ship incidents, actual or potential, shall be properly and timely communicated, in writing, to the Company.
 The Master shall be responsible for reporting to the DPA the details of the incident.
-In all cases, the Company DPA shall be notified first of the incident before reporting to regulatory authorities, as necessary, unless otherwise, for justifiable reasons, unable to do so.
+In all cases, the Company through the DPA shall be notified first of the incident before reporting to regulatory authorities, as necessary, unless otherwise, for justifiable reasons, unable to do so.
 Moreover, information regarding the incident must emanate directly from the Master and not from third parties.

 The Master shall take all the necessary actions and steps he deems necessary to mitigate or avoid risks and loss of life in cases of accidents and other hazardous occurrences.